 Leo's characters can never make fun of themselves; they have no outside perspective on their glum sanctimony.
-Meanwhile, if he could prance around, or snivel, or laugh, or punch out a woman while wearing a bear suit, or just play a normal heavy (even taking Matt Damon's role in THE DEPARTED or Crowe's in BODY OF LIES) he'd re-establish his Oscar worth.
+Meanwhile, if he could prance around, or snivel, or laugh, or punch out a woman while wearing a bear suit, or just play an ambiguous opportunist (even taking Matt Damon's role in THE DEPARTED or Crowe's in BODY OF LIES) he'd re-establish his Oscar worth.
 Instead he stands alone, holding onto his dimestore glower (right).

 To his credit, Leo doesn't fall back on Christian Bale-style deep throat talking, and he did send up his bratty crystal-drinking modelizer image in Woody Allen's CELEBRITY, back in 1998, when he was still young enough that he was supposed to seem adenoidal, plus... that was the same year as...
 TITANIC.
 Has the star of Leo fallen since then?
-Well, not quite, it's more like it's been affixed to Scorsese's, and sometimes two very big rights make a little bit of a wrong.
-I did enjoy THE AVIATOR, GANGS OF NEW YORK and INFERNAL AFFAIRS' BOSTON VACATION, but Leo was, frankly, the worst part of at least two of them.
+Well, not quite.
+It's more like it's been affixed to Scorsese's, and sometimes two very big rights make a little bit of a wrong.
+I did enjoy THE AVIATOR, GANGS OF NEW YORK and INFERNAL AFFAIRS' BOSTON VACATION, but Leo was, frankly, the worst part of all three of them.
 Now he's starring in another Scorsese film opening this weekend, a thriller called SHUTTER ISLAND.
 Oh man, I can just tell by the trailer he's still in this holding pattern of little boy in big man clothesism.

 There, see him up op in the middle?
 Compared to that "normal" looking cop on the left, and even the smartly dressed detective on the right, doesn't Leo seem strangely.... "off"?
 Like his clothes are too big?
 Like he has to put them back in dad's closet before dad comes home at five?
 Like that tacky green and white tie had to fight past three stages of re-writes?
 Like he's trying too hard to seem like a big, beefy working class copper?
 Beefy working class coppers don't try!
 They just is.